 Like many towns in Australia, there are some great markets in Cairns, my favourite being the night markets.
 So instead of wasting all of your money on beer why not buy a few reasonably priced souvenirs for yourself or your family back home.
 When I was there you could choose an oyster which they would open up for you so you could see what kind of pearl was inside.
-This is a great gift and my Mum made a nice necklace out of the pearl I sent her (although I probably shouldn’t have sent the oyster shell too because it was a bit stinky when it arrived in the UK).
+This is a great gift and my Mum made a nice necklace out of the pearl I sent her.
+I probably shouldn’t have sent the oyster shell too because it was a bit stinky when it arrived in the UK.
 You can also find some very tasty and cheap food at the night markets!

 2. Free Fitness Classes on the Esplanade

-4. Hike to the top of Walsh’s Pyramid
+6. Hike to the top of Walsh’s Pyramid

-5. Aqua Park
+8. Aqua Park

-7. Explore the Beaches around Cairns
+9. Explore the Beaches around Cairns

 10. The Great Barrier Reef

-Well there’s my personal top 10 free or cheap things to do in Cairns to tell you about, this doesn’t mean that this is the end of the list though because there are many more activities to do in this tropical Australian city and if you have a bit of cash then check out this list of must do things in Cairns too!
+Well there’s my personal top 10 free or cheap things to do in Cairns.
+This doesn’t mean that this is the end of the list, because there are many more activities to do here.
+Including just generally exploring and learning more about Cairns and what can be found here: